The Purpose of Prayer

 People always question the need for prayer — does not God know our requirements without being reminded?
 Of course He does, He knows them better than we do.
 If prayer were intended only to inform God of our desires an deficiencies, it would be unnecessary.
 Its true purpose is to raise the level of the supplicants by helping them develop true perceptions of life so that they can become worthy of His blessing.

 This is the function of the evaluating, decision-making process of תְּפִלָּה, prayer.
 The Hebrew verb for praying is מִתְפַּלֵּל; it is a reflexive word, meaning that the subject acts upon himself.
-Prayer is a process of self-evaluation, self-judgement; a process of removing oneself for the tumult of life to a little corner of truth and refastening the bonds that tie on to the purpose of life.■
+Prayer is a process of self-evaluation, self-judgement; a process of removing oneself from the tumult of life to a little corner of truth and refastening the bonds that tie on to the purpose of life.■

 Used with permission from Mesorah Publications, ltd. The Complete ArtScroll Siddur: a new translation and anthologized commentary, by Rabbi Nosson Scherman.
 New York: Mesorah Publications, ltd. 1985.
 Pg.
 XII-XIII